HIPAA at UW-Madison

 UW-Madison is committed to protecting the privacy and security of health information, as mandated by the Health Insurance Portability and Accountability Act of 1996 (HIPAA), and the Health Information Technology for Economic and Clinical Health Act of 2009 (HITECH).
 HIPAA and HITECH establish national standards for protecting the privacy and security of health information and define specific rights for individuals with respect to their health information.

-Content previously available at hipaa.wisc.edu lives here (as of December 15, 2017).
+Content previously available at hipaa.wisc.edu has been relocated here (as of December 15, 2017).
 Please familiarize yourself with our new website layout.

 Contact your HIPAA Privacy and Security Officers and Coordinators if you have difficulty locating a resource or form, or to share suggestions for improving our website.
 Thank you!